logzio/documentation/docs/shipping/Code/java.md

 #### Using Markers

 Markers are used to tag and enrich log statements.
-Add this:
+Add them by running this:

 ```java